-The building's mass is composed of three distinct elements: a ground level commercial base, a two-storey residential podium and a twelve-storey residential tower above.
-The three lower levels combine to form the primary street wall 12 m high along Cook Street, matching the height of the 3 storey office building to the South and the 3-storey apartment building across Front Street.
+The building's mass is composed of three distinct elements: a ground level commercial base, a two-storey residential podium and a thirteen-storey residential tower above.
+The three lower levels combine to form the primary street wall along Cook Street, matching the height of the 3 storey office building to the South and the 3-storey apartment building across Fort Street.

-Commercial frontage at grade is set back 2.1 m, allowing for additional public, weather-protected space along Cook Street.
+The generous setback of the commercial frontage allows for additional public, weather-protected space along Cook Street.
 This space, in combination with proposed off-site improvements near the View Street corner will help achieve the enhanced pedestrian experience referred to in the above section.